 The success of the Fund depends on the continued services of the Manager and will be influenced by a number of risk factors associated with investments in third party investment funds and other instruments, including market liquidity, portfolio turnover, foreign currency exposure, foreign market exposure, and interest rate fluctuations.

 2. Basis of preparation:

 (a) Statement of compliance:

-These financial statements have been prepared in compliance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+These financial statements have been prepared in compliance with IFRS Accounting Standards.

-These financial statements were authorized for issue by the Manager on April 30, 2023.
+These financial statements were authorized for issue by the Manager on May 1, 2024.

 (b) Basis of measurement: